quicwg/wg-materials/interim-20-10/minutes.md

 policy and platform design, not about how to build a protocol we can actually deploy at this time.

-**Mirja:** just wanted to react to Roberto.
+**Mirja:** Just wanted to react to Roberto.
 I really disagree with his point of view.
 Many benefits doing it on transport (e.g., retransmitting across paths).
 Agree there is benefit from linking with app, but typically just a handful of schedulers needed for some scenarios and app could just choose 1 of those